juju/docs/src/en/credentials.md

 juju add-credential aws -f mycreds.yaml --replace
 ```

-This will overwrite existing credential information, so make sure all current
+This will overwrite **all** existing credentials for that cloud, so make sure
-credentials are contained in the file, not just the new or changed one.
+all current credentials are contained in the file, not just the new or changed
+one.

 Updating credentials in this way does not update credentials currently in use
 (on an existing controller/cloud).
 See the next section for that.
 The